jakes-space/firetender/README.md

 ## Usage

-To illustrate, let's run through the basics of defining, creating, reading, and modifying a Firestore document.
+To illustrate, let's run through the basics of defining, creating, reading, modifying, and copying a Firestore document.

 ### Define your schemas

-First, define the document schemas and their validation criteria with [Zod](https://github.com/colinhacks/zod).
+First, we define the document schemas and their validation criteria with [Zod](https://github.com/colinhacks/zod).
 If you've used Joi or Yup, you will find Zod very similar.
-Optional collections should use `.default({})` or `.default([])` to simplify later access.
+Optional collections should use `.default({})` or `.default([])` to simplify access.
+Here we define a schema for types of pizza, because I was hungry when I wrote this.

-Then create a `DocWrapper` factory that makes objects to wrap Firestore documents and enforce the given schema.
+We use the `FireTenderDoc.makeClassFactory()` convenience method to avoid having to pass in the schema every time we instantiate a doc object.

 ```javascript
 import { doc } from "firebase/firestore";